arminbiere/quienny/test/README.md

 with only ones, and `abz` which also generates all minterms except the one with only zeros.
-The first set of polynomials produced by `all` have worst-case expected running time, while the latter ones also require many cube comparisons.
+The first set of polynomials produced by `all` have worst-case expected running time, while the latter ones also require many monomial comparisons.
 These performance regression test generators are compiled with `make all`, `make abo`, or `make abz`.